nbktech/OnlineCollegeSoftware/README.md

 -  In the main form, select the appropriate menu

 Download a start up launch program
--
-Program Launcher -PC
+-Program Launcher -PC
-Program Launcher -Android
+-Program Launcher -Android
-.